Rule 10.30. Judicial Council advisory bodies

 (2)Work at the same policy level as the council, developing recommendations that focus on strategic goals and long-term impacts that align with judicial branch goals;

 (3)Generally do not implement policy.
-The council may, however, assign policy-implementation and programmatic responsibilities to an advisory body and may request it make recommendations to the Administrative Office of the Courts on implementation of council policy or programs;
+The council may, however, assign policy-implementation and programmatic responsibilities to an advisory body and may request it make recommendations to the Administrative Director on implementation of council policy or programs;

 (4)Do not speak or act for the council except when formally given such authority for specific and time-limited purposes; and

-(5)Are responsible, through the Administrative Office of the Courts, for gathering stakeholder perspectives on policy recommendations they plan to present to the council.
+(5)Are responsible, through Judicial Council staff, for gathering stakeholder perspectives on policy recommendations they plan to present to the council.